akiarie/blog/_posts/2019-01-03-deep-things-of-god.md

 Our gold has grown dim and our pure gold has changed, the holy stones lie scattered at the head of every street (Lamentations 4:1).
 The chief consequence of this famine is that it has opened the Church to the introduction of a deadly, blasphemous, and Satanic heresy regarding the Holy Spirit.
-And the teaching of this twisted doctrine must be laid at the feet of the Hyper-charismatic, Neo-pentecostal, Word of Faith movement.
+And the teaching of this twisted doctrine must be laid at the feet of the hyper-charismatic, neo-pentecostal, Word of Faith movement.
 What is this teaching, this perversion of sacred truth?
 It is the idea that the ministry of the Holy Spirit can be separated from the word of God, and in particular, its central teaching which is only Christ.
 This is the idea that the Spirit has or will ever work in a manner that is divorced from the